 Teeth Grinding Mouthguard or night guard: A teeth grinding mouthguard is similar to a sports mouthguard, but designed to be worn at night while you sleep.
 This removable device covers your teeth while you sleep to minimize the effects of grinding and clenching.

-Orthodontics: If alignment issues are contributing to your bruxism condition, your dentist may suggest a treatment like Invisalign or Six-month Smiles to straighten teeth and create a harmonious, balanced bite.
+Orthodontics: If alignment issues are contributing to your bruxism condition, your dentist may suggest treatment like Invisalign or Six-month Smiles to straighten teeth and create a harmonious, balanced bite.

 Bite Equilibration: Bite equilibration, or bite correction therapy, involves our dentist making minor gentile adjustments to your teeth.
 The procedure will allow your teeth to fit together properly, eliminating stress and pressure on your jaw.
 Treatments are spread out through multiple visits.